-There are steps you can take to keep your low-risk business from turning into a high-risk headache.
+You can take steps to keep your low-risk business from becoming a high-risk headache.
 The keys are to follow business best practices and provide superior customer service.

-One of the most powerful ways to keep from earning a high-risk label is to avoid chargebacks whenever possible.
-A chargeback is essentially a forced credit card payment reversal, facilitated by the cardholder’s issuing bank.
+One of the best ways to keep from earning a high-risk label is to avoid chargebacks whenever possible.
+A chargeback is essentially a forced credit card payment reversal facilitated by the cardholder’s issuing bank.
 When a chargeback occurs, your business loses:

 - Profits from the sale

-- Any merchandise which has already been shipped to the buyer
+- Any merchandise that has already been shipped to the buyer

 - Interchange fees